numbersprotocol/preview-video/README.md

 previewStartFromRemote(options: { url: string; }) => Promise<void>
 ```

+Not implemented for iOS, Android no usage in our case for now

 | Param         | Type                          |
 | ------------- | ----------------------------- |
 | **`options`** | <code>{ url: string; }</code> |